nextstrain/cli/README.md

     Testing your setup…

+    # docker is supported
-    ✔ docker is installed
+    ✔ yes: docker is installed
-    ✔ docker run works
+    ✔ yes: docker run works
+    ✔ yes: containers have access to >2 GiB of memory ✔ yes: image is new enough for this CLI version

+    # native is not supported
+    ✔ yes: snakemake is installed
+    ✘ no: augur is installed
+    ✘ no: auspice is installed

+    # aws-batch is not supported
+    ✘ no: job description "nextstrain-job" exists
+    ✘ no: job queue "nextstrain-job-queue" exists
+    ✘ no: S3 bucket "nextstrain-jobs" exists

     All good!
+Supported Nextstrain environments: docker

-If the final message doesn't indicate success (as with "All good!" in the example above), something may be wrong with your Docker installation.
+If the output doesn't say "All good!" and list at least one supported Nextstrain environment (typically Docker or native), then something may be wrong with your installation.

 ## Big picture